On this page, we answer the most important questions that students have asked us in the context of the corona situation.

 It is also possible to submit the ECTS point printout.
 For this purpose, the relevant specification of the university regarding the standard performance must be available to the BAföG office.
 In most cases, funding can then continue.

 Entitlement to BAföG can be checked.
 It is necessary to file an application.
 Check BAföG-Rechner for an estimate of your funding.

 You can only receive a negative certificate if you are basically ("dem Grunde nach") NOT entitled to BAföG, e.g. if you have exceeded the age limit, are studying part-time, may not be eligible as a foreigner, have started further training that is not eligible, or there are no reasons for further funding within the meaning of the law due to a performance deficit.

 We will not issue a refusal certificate for the housing allowance office ("Wohngeldamt"), if you, for example, are not entitled to BAföG due to your own assets, income or your parents income.

-To check whether we can issue a negative certificate, you need to file an application including the relevant documents using this form.
+To check whether we can issue a negative certificate, you need to file an application including the relevant documents using this form (German only).
 We will gradually process all applications and kindly ask for your patience.

 I support the fight against the COVID-19 pandemic and have started working or increased my hours at a hospital or other health or social institution.
 Do I have to report the income to the BAföG office?

 Yes, however, the additional income from work in key worker ("systemrelevant") industries and occupations will not decrease your BAföG for the duration of this activity, if